 ARTS2300 Art History Survey: Ancient to Medieval 3 s.h.

 Chronological, cultural and historical study of the visual arts from Paleolithic through Gothic periods in major Western and non-western civilizations.
-Goal 4
+Focus is on the development and sustaining of cultural identity, preservation and cultivation of sustaining culture through storytelling and the birth of Land Art.
+Goal 4, ELO5 Arts - Sustainability

 ARTS2310 Art History Survey: Renaissance to Modern 3 s.h.

-Chronological, cultural and historical study of the visual arts from Renaissance through Modern periods in major Western and non-western civilizations.
-Goal 4
+Chronological, cultural and historical study of the visual arts, technology and innovations from Renaissance through Modern periods in major Western and non-western civilizations.
+Goal 4, ELO5 Arts - Innovation